Philly is a steak city, and I’ve spent my fair share of time chasing down the holy grail: cheesesteaks.

 Rittenhouse Grill isn’t the easiest place to find—tucked away on the Locust Street side of The Warwick Hotel—but once you step inside, there’s no mistaking it.

 Leopard-print carpets, mirrored walls, gold fixtures, and black leather booths set the scene for a steakhouse that leans more like an “old-school supper club” than a “traditional chophouse.”
-The prime rib is without question the main attraction on the menu—massive, juicy, and exactly what you want from a steakhouse that does things the old-fashioned way.

-But that’s not the only incredible dish on the menu; their coconut shrimp has a cult following, the octopus gets rave reviews, and somehow, pigs in a blanket have earned a permanent spot on the appetizer list.
-Add in a few too many dirty martinis, and suddenly, the leopard print starts to make perfect sense.
+But that’s not the only incredible dish on the menu since the coconut shrimp has a cult following, the octopus gets rave reviews, and somehow, pigs in a blanket have earned a permanent spot on the appetizer list.

-This isn’t the most talked-about steak restaurant in Philadelphia, but it should be––just book a reservation here and try it out for yourself; you’ll get what I mean.
+This isn’t the most talked-about steak restaurant in Philadelphia, but it should be—just book a reservation here and try it out for yourself; you’ll get what I mean.

 Steak 48